-A real estate easement, also known as a right of way, is the right of someone other than the property owner to use the land in some manner.
+A real estate easement dispute, also known as a right of way, is the right of someone other than the property owner to use the land in some manner.
 An easement can benefit another specific real estate parcel, known as an appurtenant easement, or the easement can benefit a specific individual or company, known as a gross easement or easement in gross.
-A St. Louis real estate easement attorney can explain the different ways easements are created in Missouri.
+A St. Louis real estate attorney can explain the different ways easements are created in Missouri.

 - An easement by agreement means the owner of the property voluntarily contracted and gave an easement to another.